JoseLlarena/Britfone/README.md

 * all UK counties
 * all London boroughs
 * all major UK towns
-* most common irregular plurals
+* all common irregular plurals
-* most common irregular verbs
+* all common irregular verbs

 ## Format